kevinsubmit/dice-game/Proposal.md

 #### Stretch Goals

 -  apply the registration and log in functions.
--  Allow two players play together.
+-  Allow two players play together online.
 -  Allow players to see the results history.